thanwinnikki/tp/docs/DeveloperGuide.md

 * 1c.
 ThunderCat cannot find the contact needed to be deleted in the group.
     * 1c1.
 ThunderCat announces that the contact cannot be found.
     * 1c2.
 User start again from step 1.

+**Use case: UC05 - Add a task to the group**

+**MSS**
+1. User navigates to the group which the user want to add tasks to.
+2. User enters the task description to be added to the group.
+3. ThunderCat announces that the task is successfully added to the group.
+    Use case ends.

+**Extensions**
+* 1a.
+ThunderCat detects an error in the entered command (UC01 -extension 1a).
+* 1b.
+ThunderCat cannot find the group with the given group's ID.
+(UC04 - extension 1b).
+* 2a.
+ThunderCat detects an error in the entered command.
+    * 2a1.
+ThunderCat announces that the command format is wrong and shows an example of the correct format.
+    * 2a2.
+User starts again from step 2.
+* 2b.
+ThunderCat detects that the task already exists in the group.
+    * 2b1.
+ThunderCat announces that the task already exists.
+    * 2b2.
+User starts again from step 2.

 ### Non-Functional Requirements